 What Are the Requirements of the EU General Data Protection Regulation?

 This EU regulation, known by the abbreviation GDPR, came into force as national law on May 25, 2018, and aims to strengthen data protection law throughout Europe and create a uniform legal framework across the EU.
 Both as an organization and in terms of our software, Personio is fully GDPR data protection compliant.
-This was recently certified by Bitkom (click here for a summary of the audit report).
+This was recently certified by Bitkom (click here for a summary of the audit report, German only).
 This means that your personal data is comprehensively protected.

 Where Is My Data Stored?